A diary of minor adventures

 Quite a lovely day out and Gail did call me back early as there were only a couple of patients that day so a stroll tyogether and a late lunch were in good order.
 On returning to the Bridlington shore in the afternoon the beaches were indeed impressively long flat and wide but I wonder at the speed at which the tides would rise and steal your bucket and spade away.
 The surf fairly pounded the sea wall at high tide.

 Every Saturday night the village just over the A1 highway, Boston Spa, has a jazz night.
 It is called Jazz in the Spa and is a Saturday evening thing we have been meaning to go to ever since we arrived in Wetherby.
 This month we took ourselves off with a bottle of wine and some nibbles to see what the deal was.
 It so happened that this night was a long awaited event where a famous Dutch 6 member band, Freetime Old Dixie Jassband, were doing a dixieland set.
 Dixieland is not our favoured jazz style and the audience was a little older than we expected but the night was a hoot.
 Held in the Village hall the place was packed, I'd say a couple of hundred folk.
 The band was great and solos by the Trombone, the Clarinet, trumpet, drums , banjo, double bass and sousaphone (a very dutch oompah band type instrument, like a fancy tuba one wears rather than holds) were all very good, especially the particularly rock'n roll heavy metal sousaphone tirade.
+Of course the title of this month's blog indicates Gail's old schoolmate and matron of honour, Alice, arrived for a short week of wandering through Yorkshire.

 The photo here is at Leeds Intergalactic railway station where we met her and immediately escorted her into the Queens Hotel for a resuscitating Margarita.
 We then drove home, dumped the luggage and headed off to Sicklinghall, a couple of miles from home for a typical roast beef and Yorkshire pud dinner...
 The roast was sold out regrettably so Alice needs to return next year to fulfill this longed for treat.
 A good solid meal and significant wine was enjoyed in lieu.